Guides

 Finance Office Reimbursement: GTC, Travel Vouchers, and the Cash-Flow Reality

 PCS reimbursement is one of the most cash-flow-stressful parts of moving overseas.
 The Government Travel Card (GTC) bills before your travel voucher gets paid.
 Vouchers get audited, disputed, and sometimes clawed back months later.
-Understanding how the system actually works — the regulations, the forms, the timelines — is the difference between a smooth transition and four months of financial limbo.
+Know how the system actually works: the regulations, the forms, the timelines.
+That's the difference between a smooth transition and four months of financial limbo.

 -